 Fish oil is an excellent sources of Omega 3s, and cod liver oil provides the same fatty acids, but also contains vitamins D and A.

 Vitamin D is naturally processed by the body when exposed to sunshine, and Vitamin D deficiency is linked with childhood illnesses such as diabetes, asthma and autism.
 Cod liver oil may be a good option in the winter months when sunlight is at a minimum.
-Most brands of cod liver oil contain incorrect proportions of these two vitamins (usually too much Vitamin A and insufficient Vitamin D.) Read labels; Carlson’s Cod liver oil is the only one that I know of that contains both A and D in the proper ratio for optimum health benefits.
+Most brands of cod liver oil contain incorrect proportions of these two vitamins (usually too much Vitamin A and insufficient Vitamin D.) Read labels; Green Pastures Fermented Cod liver oil is the only one that I know of that contains both A and D in the proper ratio for optimum health benefits.
+Read more about the benefits of fermented cod liver oil here.

 For children there are several great options of fruit flavored chewable fish oils.
 Parents of infants can add liquid fish oil to baby’ bottles or use an medicine dropper to gently squirt into baby’s mouth.